Tory Bruno

-Tory Bruno (born November 3, 1961, as Salvatore Thomas Bruno) is an American aerospace engineer and executive.
-He has been the President and Chief Executive Officer of United Launch Alliance (ULA) since August 2014.
-Before ULA, he worked at Lockheed Martin, where he made the transition from engineer to executive.
+Salvatore "Tory" Thomas Bruno (born November 3, 1961) is an American aerospace engineer and executive.
+He is currently president of the National Security Group of Blue Origin.
+Previously, Bruno was the President and Chief Executive Officer of United Launch Alliance (ULA) from August 2014 until December 2025.
+Before ULA, he worked at Lockheed Martin, where he advanced from engineer to executive.

 Early life

 Salvatore "Tory" Thomas Bruno was born in Monterey, California, in 1961 to Martha Scott Bruno nee Martin and Thomas Salvatore Bruno, a commercial fisherman.
 Tory was raised by his maternal grandmother, Virginia Martin née Krause on her small ranch in California's Sierra Nevada Mountains in Amador County.

 As early as nine, he was interested in rocketry.
 Inspired by watching the Moon landings, Bruno was determined to build his own model rockets.
 When he found a case of 80 year old dynamite in the back of the barn, he used a pen knife to cut open the sticks and extract the explosives which became propellant for his homemade solid rocket motors.

 During his college career, Bruno was an astronomer’s assistant at the Lick Observatory where he focused on collecting spectra from distant galaxies using the Coude telescope in order to measure their rotation.